Is now the best time buy gold and silver?

 Owning the shiny physical stuff — how and where to buy gold and silver…

 Just remember that with precious metals, the ounces are ‘troy ounces’, which are equal to 31.1 grams.
 Australia has quite a few bullion dealers, and I’ve listed the main ones in this table below.
-Click on the name to link to the website.
+Click on the name to visit the website.

 Australian bullion dealers